Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Yep.

-And this one's coming out maybe towards the end of the comedy festival,
+And this one's coming out maybe towards the end of the comedy festival.

-and we're probably losing our minds at this point.
-At this point in real life, but not at the time of recording.
+At this point in real life, but not at the time we're recording.

 We are sharp.